GeorginaCarlisle/GeorginaCarlisle/README.md

 # Georgina Carlisle

-## Software Developer
+## Software Engineer

 ---

 ## About Me

-Hi, I am Georgina Carlisle, a Junior Software Developer.
+Hi, I am Georgina Carlisle, a Software Engineer.
 I enjoy working with JavaScript, React.JS, Python, Django, CSS and HTML.

 I work to a high level, utilising UX design and design thinking and ensuring a quality user experience that is accessible and responsive, as well as validated, well-organised code with comprehensive documentation.
 I love to work as part of a team, following Agile methodologies, getting to know my colleagues, and working out how I can best contribute.